 After you pay your mortgage or rent, buy groceries, and send in the car payment, there may not be enough money left for the month.
 It’s easy to use a credit card to fill in the shortage.
 But before you know it, you’ve run up massive balances, with no idea how you’re going to pay off your credit cards.

-According to The Motley Fool, the average American family with credit card debt owes over $15,000.
-Whether you’re below or above this average, this article will give you the basics for paying it off.
-And get rid of it forever.
+According to Experian, the average credit card balance is just below $6,200, and Americans, on average, carry four credit cards.
+Whether you’re below or above the average, this article will give you the basics for paying it off faster and getting rid of it forever.

 First of all, you need to face the total amount of credit card debt you have.

 Gather up all your credit cards.
 Log on to every card’s site or grab all of your credit card statements for the last month.
 If you can’t log in or find your statements, call the account number on each card and write down your current total balance.

 Add up all of your total balances as of today.
 This is your total debt, and it’s what you’ll need to pay off.

 Then make a list of your balances on each card from least to highest.
 This is the order you’re going to pay off your balances.